Beyond Burgers: AI Food Styling for Diets and Cuisines

 AI food styling should never invent or hide ingredients.
 When you generate from a reference photo in Yummify:

-Then set a quick review step: someone who understands the diet scans outputs before they go live.
-This might be your vegan shift lead, a manager familiar with halal/kosher rules, or a central marketing owner.
+Then set a quick review step.
+Someone who understands the diet scans outputs before they go live.
+This might be your vegan shift lead.
+Or a manager who knows halal/kosher rules.
+Or a central marketing owner.

 Pick one diet category, define 3 must-have and 3 never-ever visual rules, and save them into a reusable AI styling preset.